mario-purestake/chainbridge-spec/spec.md

 3. Handlers
     1. A handler consumes the `metadata` supplied from the `executeDeposit()`.
     2. The handler decodes the `metadata` as defined in the `tokenMessageFormat`.
-    3. The handler then needs to determine if the token's home address is the current chain.
+    3. The handler then needs to determine if the token's home chain is the current chain.
         1. If so, the corresponding Safe should have that token locked.
-It should then release the `amount` tokens to the `to` address defined in the `tokenMessageFormat`.
+It should then release the `amount` tokens to the `to` account defined in the `tokenMessageFormat`.
-        2. If not, the Safe handler should mint `amount` tokens to the `to` address defined in the `tokenMEssageFormat`
+        2. If not, the Safe handler should mint `amount` tokens to the `to` account defined in the `tokenMEssageFormat`

 ## Identying a synthetic from a native token
-To properly identify a token, the `tokenMessageFormat` contains a filed `id`.
+To properly identify a token, the `tokenMessageFormat` contains a field `id`.
 The id follows the format of `<origin_chain><unique_id>`, Where, `id` is the full string, and `id[:4]` are reserved for the chain_id, and `id[4:]` are reserved for the `unique_id`.
 Every chain is the responsible for keeping a reference of the unique_id.